inkblotmanagement-cmyk/JacksonMoralGovernanceLayer/README.md

 ---

+I use the Mindful Oracle Workforce Apps for daily Ethical AI advice, and long-term financial solutions.
+It's safe for all ages, and designed to help low-income countries reduce poverty via leadership training.
+Targeting 85% predictive accuracy in Human-AI Synergy for workforce productivity.

 ## What is JMGL?

 JMGL is a lightweight, 2-line ethical governance layer that runs entirely in the browser or on any device.
 It ensures AI outputs align with human dignity before they reach the user.